MXET/resources/README.md

 * Get icons curated specially for MXET [HERE](https://qr.page/g/4l8Rh9LDBRP)
 * Perform realtime [collaboration](https://youtu.be/4ejY7MmMUSg)

+# Hole Challenge

+> Award: $50
+>
+>
+> Challenge: Find a professor who can drill a hole.
+>
+>
+> Terms: Professor must make the hole without any assistance.
+The hole must be round without burr, with a diameter 12mm +/- 0.25mm.
+>
+>
+> Timeline: Challenge begins November 1 2023.
+On January 1st, 2024, the award will increase if we have not found a winner.
+Only MXET students can participate.
+>

+__Please see David for materials.
+To win, collect the sample (lid from any tin can) from the professor and bring it to one of your technical lab coordinators.
+The purpose of the challenge is to help students discover which professors are NPC on your engineering journey.
+Remember, Aggies do not lie, cheat, or steal ♥.__

 # Modern Manufacturing
 This section offers knowledge about manufacturing methods from 2010-2020 era, that may not appear your coursework.